eyrent/BaSP-A2022-Etapa1/README.md

     - If, else (flow control)
     - For loops
     - Functions
-- Also, corrections provided in the feedback were made.
-For the record:
+Also, corrections provided in the feedback were made.
-  - First change
-  - Second change
-  - Etc.

 ## Known issues 🪛